 - Less management pressure:

-Contrast to traditional financing methods, equity crowdfunding ensures even distribution of responsibility and risk factors within the syndicate.
+In contrast to traditional financing methods, equity crowdfunding ensures even distribution of responsibility and risk factors within the syndicate.
 Also, the power of active management gets evenly spread among a large number of investors rather than on an individual entity.

 - Profitable returns: